Flux tube

 A flux tube is a generally tube-like (cylindrical) region of space containing a magnetic field, B, such that the cylindrical sides of the tube are everywhere parallel to the magnetic field lines.
 It is a graphical visual aid for visualizing a magnetic field.
 Since no magnetic flux passes through the sides of the tube, the flux through any cross section of the tube is equal, and the flux entering the tube at one end is equal to the flux leaving the tube at the other.
 Both the cross-sectional area of the tube and the magnetic field strength may vary along the length of the tube, but the magnetic flux inside is always constant.

+A flux tube in which the field is twisted is termed a flux rope.

 As used in astrophysics, a flux tube generally means an area of space through which a strong magnetic field passes, in which the behavior of matter (usually ionized gas or plasma) is strongly influenced by the field.
-They are commonly found around stars, including the Sun, which has many flux tubes from tens to hundreds of kilometers in diameter.
-Sunspots are also associated with larger flux tubes of 2500 km diameter.
-Some planets also have flux tubes.
-A well-known example is the flux tube between Jupiter and its moon Io.
+They are commonly found around stars, including the Sun, which has many flux tubes on scales up to megameters in scale.